John of Argyll: Biography

-He had another daughter who married one Patrick Graham.
+He had another daughter who married one Patrick de Graham.
 John's son Eóghan returned to Scotland with Edward Balliol's unsuccessful attempt at the Scottish throne in the 1330s.
 The MacDougalls re-emerged in Argyll in unknown circumstances later in the century.
 John's grandson, through Ailean, known as John Gallda ("the Foreigner"), is on record from 1338.
 Later, John Gallda was styling himself "Lord of Argyll".